biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - JavaScript is a programming language.
 Programming languages can be used to control the behavior of a machine and to express algorithms.

 ### The JavaScript Console
 > The first thing you’ll need to do is open up the developer tools.
 You can do this by right clicking on the page, and selecting Inspect.
 Once you have the developer tools open, you can find the JavaScript Console by clicking on the Console tab.
 If you like keyboard shortcuts, you can also use Cmd+Option+J on a Mac to open the console, or you can use Ctrl+Shift+J on Windows.
 There’s a really useful reference of keyboard shortcuts for developer tools linked below.
 To write your first line of JavaScript code, let’s start by writing your name.
 As you will see, just writing your name will actually result in an error.
+To be able to actually write your name in JavaScript without any error you need to format your name as a data type called a string put inside quotes.

 ### Developer Tools on Different Browsers